 Something authoritative in the tone of her voice made them obey, and the girls stood there in a semi-circle glaring at her.
 There was a still moment, and in that moment something extraordinary happened.
 It was as if her spirit left her body for a second and flew up above the battlefield.
 She could see everything in her surroundings, a complete 360 degree vision, down to the smallest detail.
 A flow of red ants along the power cable next to the road, their whiskers catching the sunlight.
-A beetle shuffling in the dust.
+A beetle shuffling in the dust, and making a strange pattern.
 Nearby she heard the bird that chirrups in seven rapid pulses of sound, four quick and three slow.
 Further off, the bird that whistles in a looping tone, ‘For real!
 For real!’
-Over to her left, where there was a motorcycle taxi rank, she saw that the men had left their game of bottle-top checkers and were laying bets, twenty baht notes changing hands.
+Over to her left, where there was a motorcycle taxi rank, she saw that the men had suspended their game of bottle-top checkers and were laying bets, twenty baht notes changing hands.
 Everything seemed simultaneously distant and close, sharp and defined.

 Then the leader of the girls stepped forward and was immediately enveloped in a fury of fists and knees and feet.
-It didn’t last long, and ended with the girl on the ground and Red on top of her, the girl screaming as Red sank her teeth into her the flesh of her face.
+It didn’t last long, and ended with the girl on the ground and Red on top of her, the girl screaming as Red sank her teeth into the flesh of her face.

 She stood up and spat out a piece of the girl’s cheek.
 She wiped her bloody mouth with the back of her hand, finding that she held in her fist a clump of the girl’s hair, with skin attached.

 She brandished the trophy in triumph.
 ‘Next!’ she roared, as the girl crawled whimpering away.

 Twenty baht notes changed hands.